Almost all alternating groups are invariably generated by two elements of prime order: Proof of Theorem assuming Theorem

 In this section, we prove Theorem \ref{thm_main} assuming Theorem \ref{thm_almostall} (which in turn is proved in Section~\ref{sec:almostall}).
 Throughout this section, let

 By Theorem \ref{thm_almostall}, for all $n\leq X$ outside an admissible exceptional set, there exist $\gg h/(\log X)$ products of two primes

-By Proposition \ref{thm_characterize} (with $r=p_2$, $t=p_1$) and the union bound, it suffices to show that each of the assumptions (ii), (iv), (v) of Proposition \ref{thm_characterize} fails for $\ll X\exp(-c(\log X)^{1/2}(\log \log X)^{1/2})$ integers $n\leq X$ (assumption (iii) is automatically satisfied with our choices, and by Lemma~\ref{le_primecase} under the negation of assumption (i) we do have the claim, unless $n=p^a$ with $a\geq 2$, which happens for $\ll X^{1/2}$ integers $n\leq X$).
+By Proposition \ref{thm_characterize} (with $r=p_2$, $t=p_1$) and the union bound, it suffices to show that each of the assumptions (i)--(v) of Proposition \ref{thm_characterize} fails for $\ll X\exp(-c(\log X)^{1/2}(\log \log X)^{1/2})$ integers $n\leq X$.
+Assumption (iii) is automatically satisfied with our choices.
+If (i) fails, then $n=p^{a}$ is a prime power, and if $a=1$ then Lemma~\ref{le_primecase} tells us that $A_n$ is generated by an element of order $r$ together with an element of order $p$.
+There are $\ll X^{1/2}$ integers $n\leq X$ of the form $p^{a}$ with $p$ prime and $a\geq 2$, so this is also an acceptable exceptional set.
+We are left with showing that the properties (ii), (iv), (v) are true for all but the stated number of exceptional $n$.
 The smallness of exceptions to assumptions (ii), (iv), (v) will follow from the following five lemmas.

 \begin{lemma}[Dealing with very large prime factors] Suppose that $n$ is large enough and that $p\mid n$ for some prime $p\geq n^{0.9}$.
 Then, $A_n$ is invariably generated by an element of order $p$ together with an element of prime order $r>n/2$. \end{lemma}